Resucitar (song): Release

 After he released the theme song for the 2004 Copa América, Gian Marco released his seventh album with this song as the lead single.
 Gian Marco wrote the song for his wife of 10 years, Claudia Moro.

 Promotion

 The song was released on radio stations throughout Latin America and the U.S. in 2004.
-Gian Marco then embarked on his Resucitar Tour 2004 in order to promote the song along with the follow up single Lejos De Ti.
+Gian Marco then embarked on his Resucitar Tour 2004 in order to promote the song along with the follow-up single Lejos De Ti.
 Gian Marco has since then performed the song on every single one of his tours even performing the song in Asian countries like Japan.

 Reception

 The song peaked at #25 on the Billboard Latin Pop Songs chart, becoming his highest performing song on that chart to date.
 This success earned Gian Marco his first Latin Grammy Award in 2005.
-The song also peaked at number nine Colombia.
+The song also peaked at number nine Colombia and number three in Perú.
 The song stayed at that peak there for 3 weeks.
-The sone became a good first single for the album following up his hits Se Me Olvidó and Lamento from his previous album A Tiempo.
+The song became a good first single for the album following up his hits "Se Me Olvidó" and "Lamento" from his previous album A Tiempo.